Jendker/pose_retargeting/README.md

 # pose_mapping

-### Python3 compatibility
+### Compile catkin with Python 3 compatibility

-To use Python3 with ROS Kinetic or newer:
+This package works with Python 3.
+To use it with ROS Kinetic or newer:

 ```
 cd ~/catkin_ws